Services for Students |

 Reeg Academic Resource Center (Reeg ARC)

-The Reeg Academic Resource Center provides academic resources, support, advocacy and access through relationships that empower students across the worldwide Webster University community.
-The Reeg ARC helps students succeed at Webster in a number of ways, including the following:
+The Reeg Academic Resource Center offers students, faculty, and staff resources and support for academic success.
+The Reeg ARC helps the worldwide Webster community to create meaningful connections by providing academic resources, support, advocacy, and access through relationships that empower students across the worldwide Webster University community.
+The Reeg ARC promotes equitable access to education by helping students succeed at Webster in several ways, which include the following:

-Academic Counseling is available to all students, undergraduate and graduate, throughout Webster's global system and supports student success.
+Academic Counseling is available to all undergraduate and graduate students throughout Webster's global system and supports student success.
 Academic Counseling conversations often focus on accessing University resources, goal setting, learning styles, motivation, note taking, self-advocacy, stress-relief and management, study skills, test taking, time management and more.
-Academic Counseling also includes work with students on Academic Probation, with low or failing grades, with grades of Incomplete, etc.; work with transfer students and students with disability accommodations; and work with conditionally admitted students, including an extensive program for students meeting the criteria for inclusion in the Transitions program.
-Academic Counseling is one-on-one support that provides the assistance students need when they need it.
+Academic Counseling is also available for more intentional conversations with students on academic probation, low or failing grades, or incomplete course work.

 Assistive Technology is available for students who need additional support.
-While many forms of assistive technology are available only to students with applicable disability accommodations, some technology and software is available to all students.
-Kurzweil 3000, a program that assists students with reading and writing, is an example of free software that is available to all students, undergraduate and graduate, throughout Webster’s global system.
-Additionally, Ally is built into WorldClassRoom (Canvas) and allows students options for accessible online materials loaded into their WorldClassRoom courses.
+While many forms of assistive technology are available only to students with applicable disability accommodation, some technology and software is available to all students.
+Kurtzweil 3000, a program that assists students with reading and writing, is an example of free software that is available to all students, undergraduate and graduate throughout Webster's global system.
+Additionally, Ally is built into WorldClassRoom (Canvas) and allows students options for accessible online materials located into their WorldClassRoom courses.

 The Reeg ARC's Testing Center proctors rescheduled tests with an instructor's approval, accommodated tests, MBA prerequisite waiver exams, language placement exams and various other exams.
 Appointments should be made at least 24 hours in advance of the requested testing time.